There’s still no clear end to the 2020 Atlantic hurricane season

 Two areas to watch

-On Wednesday, the National Hurricane Center in Miami outlined two areas that bear watching for possible tropical development, but gave each only a 20 percent chance of becoming a named storm.
+On Wednesday, the National Hurricane Center in Miami outlined two areas that bear watching for possible tropical development but gave each only a 20 percent chance of becoming a named storm.
 One system was nestled in the southwest Caribbean, while the other occupied the ocean between the Bahamas and Bermuda.

 In the Caribbean, a strip of thunderstorm activity stretched from the shores of northern Venezuela to just south of Hispaniola.